Mr-Anyone/llvm-abi/README.md

 - A **basic type system** designed specifically for ABI lowering (see [`Type.cpp`](./src/Type.h))
 - Can be extended to different calling conventions and targets.
 - **System V ABI lowering implementation** following AMD-SystemV conventions  (see [`Call.cpp`](./src/Call.h))
-- **No external dependencies** – the library is fully self-contained

 ## Overview